-7 Tips for Choosing the Best Carrier
+7 Tips for Choosing the Best Courier

-Naturally, the most important component when choosing a carrier service is the pricing.
+Naturally, the most important component when choosing a courier service is the pricing.
 If the offer doesn’t match your budget, it’s a no go.
 However, as a business owner you have to be reasonable, especially if you are a new business with no track record.
-As much as you want to get the price down, it’s important to understand that carriers are businesses too and want the best for their business.
+As much as you want to get the price down, it’s important to understand that couriers are businesses too and want the best for their business.
 There are 3 main things that influence the price of shipping: